jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

 requires root (administrator) privileges, which you typically don't want to use to run applications on a more general system.

-VirtualBox is the only VM platform that has been tested.
-Another VM platform (e.g., Parallels, VMware, UTM/Qemu) might work, but should be considered experimental.
-Also, you would need to adapt any of the instructions (below) that are specific to VirtualBox to your chosen VM platform.
-Note that VirtualBox will not run on Apple M1/M2 hardware.
-We have included a set of _experimental_ instructions for running UTM/Qemu on M1/M2 laptops below.
+VirtualBox and UTM/Qemu are the only VM platforms that have been tested.
+Another VM platform might work but should be considered experimental.
+Also, it would require adapting the instructions below to your chosen platform.

-In summary, you have the following choices for VM platform:

- - Install VirtualBox on your personal system, if supported by your architecture.
- - Use the VirtualBox software installed on the CS lab machines.
- - (Experimental) Use an alternate VM platform on your personal system.

 Generally you might select almost any distribution of Linux.
 However, for this class I am asking that you use Debian because the framework has been tested in